tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-If target card completes a successful attack this turn, deploy another unit to the same fortification.
+If target card completes a successful attack this turn, deploy another unit to the same lane.
 <br>

 ##### ALP.NAT.024